aakpat6/gs-style-guide/md/python.md

 ```

 #### Line Length
-You should try to keep line length to less than 100 characters.
+Keep line length to less than 100 characters.

 #### Parentheses
 Use parentheses only when you need to.
 A simple `if` statement does not need parentheses around the condition.